Victims of crime: Understanding the support you can expect

 Am I entitled to support?

 Being a victim of crime can be distressing.
-The impact of crime will vary, but many people benefit from receiving some support and information to help them cope and recover.
+The impact of crime will vary, but many people benefit from receiving some support and information to help them cope with the impact of crime and build resilience.

 Victims First can provide free emotional and practical support to all victims and witnesses, as well as family members of victims.
 It is available across Berkshire, Buckinghamshire (including Milton Keynes) and Oxfordshire and can provide help regardless of whether or not the crime has been reported to the police.